User Community Service Desk Downloads

 • New: Newly created tasks.

-• In progress: Tasks that have been started.
+• In progress: Tasks currently being worked on.

 • Complete: Finished tasks.